thibaut-probst/mtgdeckbuild/README.md

   --competitive-only, -c
-                        Only consider competitive decks --name NAME, -n NAME  Only consider decks including given deck name --last-months LAST_MONTHS, -l LAST_MONTHS
+                        Only consider competitive decks --name NAME, -n NAME  Only consider decks including given deck name --include-cards INCLUDE_CARDS, -i INCLUDE_CARDS
+                        Only consider decks including given cards (use dash-separated card names if passing multiple cards, must be used with --main-deck/-m, --sideboard/-s arguments or both)
+  --main-include, -m    Consider cards to include for the main deck (must be used with --include-cards/-i) --side-include, -s    Consider cards to include for the sideboard (must be used with --include-cards/-i) --last-months LAST_MONTHS, -l LAST_MONTHS
                         Only consider decks from the last given months
 ```